 Before buying a house, make sure that you can cover a down payment of at least 20% of the home’s list price.
-“If the amount of cash you have can cover the 20% down payment, broker’s commission, closing costs, as well as the inspection and appraisal fees, then chances are that you’re ready,” says Shane Lee, analyst at RealtyHop.
+“If the amount of cash you have can cover the 20% down payment, broker’s commission, closing costs, as well as the inspection and appraisal fees, then chances are that you’re ready,” says Shane Lee, an analyst at RealtyHop.

-If you buy into a co-op, a corporation that owns real estate, you’ll need even a bigger down payment.
+If you buy into a co-op, a corporation that owns real estate, you’ll need an even bigger down payment.
 When you buy into a co-op, you become a shareholder in the corporation that owns the property.
-“If you’re looking at purchasing in a co-op, you’ll need around one-third of your purchase price in order to have enough for a down payment, post-closing, and any small, miscellaneous co-op closing costs,” says Lucas Callejas, agent at Triplemint Real Estate.
+“If you’re looking at purchasing in a co-op, you’ll need around one-third of your purchase price in order to have enough for a down payment, post-closing, and any small, miscellaneous co-op closing costs,” says Lucas Callejas, an agent at Triplemint Real Estate.
 For example, with a $1,000,000 co-op, you should have somewhere around $350,000 in what a board would consider liquid assets.

 “Inevitably owning a home means repairs, furnishings, and other items that may come up once you move in, so a healthy emergency fund goes a long way,” says Jen Nelson, a realtor at Realty Executives.
 Plan to have three to six months’ worth of living expenses saved up in cash.